starknet-io/SNIPs/SNIPS/snip-5.md

 ### How to Detect if a Contract Implements any Given Interface

 1. If you are not sure if the contract implements SRC-5, use the above procedure to confirm.
-2. If it does not implement it, then you will have to see what methods it uses the old-fashioned way.
+2. If the contract does not implement SRC-5, then you will have to see what methods the contract uses the old-fashioned way.
-3. If it does implement it, call `supports_interface(interface_id)` to determine if it implements an interface you can use.
+3. If the contract does implement SRC-5, call `supports_interface(interface_id)` to determine if the contract implements an interface you can use.

 ## Copyright